Create a EOA or SCW signer

 },

 MetaMask users can export their account's private key to use with other applications.
-If your wallet provides a recovery phrase based on BIP39 instead, you can convert it to a private key using a BIP39 mnemonic converter.
+If your wallet provides a Secret Recovery Phrase (SRP) based on BIP39 instead, you can convert it to a private key using a BIP39 mnemonic converter.
 Follow these steps to convert your recovery phrase using Ian Coleman's BIP39 Converter:

 - Download the offline version of the converter to prevent potential security risks